rohitkjohnedu/my_yade/doc/sphinx/installation.rst

 	* ENABLE_POTENTIAL_PARTICLES: enable potential particles option (OFF by default)
 	* ENABLE_DEFORM: enable constant volume deformation engine (OFF by default)
 	* ENABLE_OAR: generate a script for oar-based task scheduler (OFF by default)
+	* ENABLE_FOAMCOUPLING: Enable coupling with OpenFOAM solver for Euler-Lagrange multiphase flow simulations (OFF by default)
 	* runtimePREFIX: used for packaging, when install directory is not the same as runtime directory (/usr/local by default)
 	* CHUNKSIZE: specifiy the chunk size if you want several sources to be compiled at once.
 Increases compilation speed but RAM-consumption during compilation as well (1 by default)
 	* VECTORIZE: enables vectorization and alignment in Eigen3 library, experimental (OFF by default)